 - 1) It does not have a mass prophecy to back it up. - 2) It does not have prophecy at all.
-This is in violation of the principle that without prophecy it is impossible to have any knowledge of G-d or matters of G-dliness. - 3) It believes that its "holy" men are incarnations of G-d in the flesh.
-This is in violation of the principle that G-d does not have a body or form. - 4) These "holy" men are actually worshiped and prayed to.
-This is in violation of the principle that it is only befitting to worship and pray to G-d. - 5) It believes in many gods.
-This is in violation of the principle that there is only one G-d, that He is an absolute singularity and that it is only befitting to pray to Him.
+This is in violation of the principle that without prophecy it is impossible to have any knowledge of God or matters of Godliness.

-6) They worship graven images.
-This is in violation of the principle that G-d has no form.
+- 3) It believes that its "holy" men are incarnations of God in the flesh.
+This is in violation of the principle that God does not have a body or form. - 4) These "holy" men are actually worshiped and prayed to.
+This is in violation of the principle that it is only befitting to worship and pray to God. - 5) It believes in many gods.
+This is in violation of the principle that there is only one God, that He is an absolute singularity and that it is only befitting to pray to Him. - 6) They worship graven images.
+This is in violation of the principle that God has no form.